 Today’s Reading: Jeremiah 4:19-6:15 (additional reading: Psalm 77:1-20 and Proverbs 24:23-25)

 World class athletes train for 10 to 12 hrs a day preparing themselves for their competition.
 Only a few of these athletes ever make it to the Olympic games.
 Standards are set and if the athletes don’t reach those standards they aren’t allowed to compete.
-But imagine if for London 2012 some country decided to lower the standards of competition?
+But imagine if for the next Olympics some country decided to lower the standards of competition?
 Anyone who wanted to go to the Olympics and represent that country could go.
 What would the result be?

 The church in many instances has lowered the standard of what it takes to be a Christian and in doing so made sin more acceptable.
 We’ve given it new names, but we’ve not gotten rid of it.

 Jeremiah 6:14-15 says; “They dress the wound of my people as though it were not serious.
 ‘Peace, peace,’ they say, when there is no peace.
 Are they ashamed of their loathsome conduct?
-No they have no shame at all; they do not even know how to blush.
+No, they have no shame at all; they do not even know how to blush.
 So they will fall among the fallen; they will be brought down when I punish them,’ says the Lord.”
-Jeremiah is writing about the false prophets who provide Band-Aids over mortal wounds, and people eliminated guilt, so they don’t even blush.
+Jeremiah is writing about the false prophets who provide plasters over fatal wounds, and people eliminated guilt, so they don’t even blush.

 Too often we set our standards according to the standards of society instead of setting them against the standard of God’s Word.
 We can do wrong but not as wrong as our neighbour.
 We must be careful not to watch others in order to judge where we are spiritual.
 We need to have our eyes on God!